Amithgowda0903/Model-Training-Object-Detection-/README.md

-Perfect 👍 I’ll **improvise** your draft into a more polished, professional, and documentary-style write-up while keeping your tone (personal + step recording).

-Here’s the improved version:

----

 # Setting up the Environment for Model Training & Testing

 I chose to set up the training environment using an **Anaconda virtual environment** instead of the system’s Python environment.